ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 ![image](https://raw.githubusercontent.com/ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-/main/images/12.jpg)

 Application development has been influenced by the technology stack.
-The application design was both constrained to one infrastructure vendor with past monolithic infrastructure.
-When we refer to <strong>monolithic</strong>, we mean there is one, single source of every component in the stack.
+The application design was both constrained to one infrastructure vendor with past monolithic infrastructure. <strong>When we refer to <strong>monolithic</strong>, we mean there is one, single source of every component in the stack</strong>.

 Only big businesses or government agencies could afford the monolithic infrastructure because the costs were so high.
 These applications are still around.
 For example, there's a banking application written in COBOL for a mainframe and that's been in use for the last 40 years.